AleksandrAinidinov/small_business_solutions_final/README.md

 ---

-Basic Customer Orders Management System application using Next.js.
+Customer Orders Management System application using Next.js.
 This version of the system allows adding new orders and viewing all the previous orders on one page.

 ---